 But before you do, it’s crucial that you check off a few EOD boxes to ensure your remote success.
 They’ll help set you up effectively for the day ahead and leave you more in control of your work-from-home process as a result.

 Once you develop a regular end-of-day routine, you’ll know exactly how much time you’ll need to prepare for logging off.
 Try starting with 20 or 30 minutes, and add it to your calendar for some accountability (as well as to prevent others from seeping into that time).

 2. Get to inbox zero.

-Rather than intermittently diving into your inbox throughout the day, set aside specific time blocks for checking your email.
+Rather than intermittently diving into your inbox throughout the day, set a 10-minute timer and devote that time to checking your email.
 One of those blocks should be toward the very end of your workday.
 Use it for tying up any loose ends waiting for your attention.

 3. Strengthen a relationship.